REVIEW: TIGERS JAW @ ROYALE 10/14

 The band released two albums in 2006; however, it wasn’t until the release of their self-titled album in 2008 that the band saw critical acclaim.
 This album, the cover graced with a now iconic picture of pizza, was chock-full of passionate whining vocals backed by bouncy guitars that emanated the quintessential midwest-emo sound.
 Songs such as “Plane vs. Tank vs. Submarine” and “Chemicals” quickly became fan favorites and, to this day, remain the band’s most streamed songs.
 The release of their self-titled record established the band as a staple of the midwest-emo genre label they had been given.
 The band would go on to release several more albums, the most notable two being “Charmer” in 2014 and “I Won’t Care How You Remember Me” in 2021.

-In 2013, vocalist Adam announced that he would be leaving the band to pursue his experimental side project, Wicca Phase Springs Eternal.
+In 2013, vocalist Adam announced leaving the band to pursue his experimental side project, Wicca Phase Springs Eternal.
 Despite this, Brianna and Ben continued to record music and tour with bands such as Touche Amore and Foxing.
-Today, Ben acts as the main vocalist, and the band has become a five-piece, welcoming Teddy Roberts on drums, Colin Gorman on bass, and Mark Lebiecki on guitar.
+Today, Ben is the main vocalist, and the band has become a five-piece, welcoming Teddy Roberts on drums, Colin Gorman on bass, and Mark Lebiecki on guitar.
 Tigers Jaw demonstrates a clear commitment to their fanbase and expanding their sound.

 At The Royale, the room slowly started to fill as the openers, Snoozer and Oso Oso, took the stage one after the other.
 Under the glow of pink and blue stage lights, the two bands put on incredible performances in preparation for Tigers Jaw to take the stage.
 At 9:45 on the dot, Tigers Jaw emerged from the wings and quickly took up their instruments, immediately kicking off their set with “Follows” from their album “Spin.”
 The guitar tone was bright, meshing perfectly with the dancy drum beat.
 After only two songs, a push-pit opened in the middle of the crowd as young kids began to dance and shove each other around, smiles plastered on their faces.
 I watched as two kids hoisted themselves up to crowd surf up to the stage and launched themselves right off back into the crowd.